 All school buildings will have a facility diagram and site plan that includes the location of primary and secondary evacuation routes, exits, designated safe areas inside and outside of the building, and the location of fire alarm control panel, fire alarms, fire extinguishers, hoses, water spigots, and utility shut offs.
 All facility diagrams and site plans will be updated regularly and whenever a major change is made to a building.
 Facility diagrams and site plans will be maintained by the building administrator and will be easily accessible and on file in the charter school office.
 Facility diagrams and site plans will be provided to first responders, such as fire and law enforcement personnel.

-[Note: For single building charter schools, a secondary location for the diagrams and site plans will be included in the charter school’s Crisis Management Policy and may include filing documents with a charter school sponsor, or compiling facility diagrams and site plans on a CD-Rom and distributing copies to first responders or sharing the documents with first responders during the crisis planning process.]
+[Note: For single building charter schools, a secondary location for the diagrams and site plans will be included in the charter school’s Crisis Management Policy and may include filing documents with a charter school sponsor, or compiling facility diagrams and site plans and distributing copies to first responders or sharing the documents with first responders during the crisis planning process.]

-[Note: To the extent data contained in facility diagrams and site plans constitute security information pursuant to Minnesota Statutes section 13.37, charter schools are advised to consult with appropriate officials and/or legal counsel prior to dissemination of the facility diagrams or site plans to anyone other than first responders.]
+[Note: To the extent data contained in facility diagrams and site plans constitute security information pursuant to Minnesota Statutes, section 13.37, charter schools are advised to consult with appropriate officials and/or legal counsel prior to dissemination of the facility diagrams or site plans to anyone other than first responders.]

 D. Emergency Telephone Numbers